AnandiKarunaratne/SNIP/README.md

-# NIP (Noise Injection Program)
+# SNIP (Structured Noise Injection Program)

 ## Overview

-NIPs is a tool designed to inject noise into a given event log in the XES (https://xes-standard.org/) format.
+SNIP is a tool designed to inject noise into a given event log in the XES (https://xes-standard.org/) format.
 It allows users to specify the noise level and types of noise they want to introduce.
 The output is a noisy event log in the XES format.

 ## Features